How to Transcribe MP4 Videos to Text

 Method 1: Online Transcription with VidNotes (Recommended)

-VidNotes uses OpenAI's Whisper model to transcribe local video files with 95%+ accuracy.
+VidNotes runs OpenAI's Whisper model on local video files at 95%+ accuracy.

 Process: